Installing the Stable Kernel Backport¶

 Install all updates before following these instructions.
 And test your system again after a reboot to ensure that this procedure is still necessary.

-Rockstor V4 “Built on openSUSE” no longer installs newer kernels than its upstream OS, as it once did when based on CentOS 7 (Rockstor v3).
+Rockstor “Built on openSUSE” does not install newer kernels than its upstream OS, as it once did when based on CentOS 7 (Rockstor v3 and earlier).
 That is primarily because it is no longer necessary, our new upstream actively maintains btrfs and employs some of the key btrfs contributors.
-As a result all relevant btrfs backports are already in our upstream default kernel.
+As a result many relevant btrfs backports are already in our upstream default kernel.
 But in some situations it may be desirable to enable a newer base kernel version.

 There are two main reasons:

-OpenSUSE’s Leap 15.3/15.4 default kernels restrict the parity raid levels of 5 & 6 to read-only.
-This decision was taken as the parity raid levels are far younger than the non parity levels of 0, 1, and 10.
-Rockstor’s Web-UI supports btrfs raid 0, 1, 10, 5, and 6.
-See the following links for how other newer raid levels such as Btrfs raid1c3 raid1c4 and Btrfs mixed raid levels are treated.
+OpenSUSE’s Leap 15.3/15.4/15.5 default kernels restrict the parity raid levels of 5 & 6 to read-only.
+This decision was taken as the parity raid profiles are far younger than the non parity profiles of 0, 1, and 10.

-When creating a parity raid pool (volume in btrfs parlance) we see the following message in the system journal:
+Pre “Built on openSUSE” Leap 15.6, when creating a parity raid pool (volume in btrfs parlance), the following message appears in the system journal:

 kernel: btrfs: RAID56 is supported read-only, load module with allow_unsupported=1

-Rather than just allowing unsupported it is proposed that instead we take advantage of a newer kernel.
+Rather than just allowing unsupported it was proposed that instead one took advantage of a newer kernel.
 In this case the upstream-of-openSUSE latest stable kernel version back-ported to openSUSE.
-And in turn Rockstor.

 Here we add not only the Stable_kernel_Backport repository but also it’s filesystems counterpart.
 That is because we are concerned primarily with the entire btrfs software stack: kernel and userland.
 Keeping both in sync is very important, especially in the context of Rockstor’s NAS functions.